ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

     :target: ../_images/RollPitchTuning.png

 #.
 Connect your autopilot to Mission Planner
 #.
-On Mission Planner, select Config/Tuning >> Copter Pids
+On Mission Planner, select CONFIG>>Extended Tuning
 #.
-Set the CH6 Opt to "Rate Roll/Pitch kP"
+Set the TUNE drop down box option to "Rate Roll/Pitch kP"
 #.
 Set Min to 0.08, Max to 0.20 (most copters ideal gain is within this
    range although from a small number of copter the Max can be as high as 0.25)